DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 2 - Asset Security.md

         * Technical guard solution which is a combo of hardware and software placed between the two networks and allows properly marked data to travel between the networks
 * **Data Remanence**
   * data that remains after proper erasure
-  * data on hard drives as residual magentic flux or slack space
+  * data on hard drives as residual magnetic flux or slack space
-    * _slack space_ is the unused space within a disk cluster, operating systems store files on hard drives in clusters, which are groups of sectors
+    * **_slack space_** is the unused space within a disk cluster, operating systems store files on hard drives in clusters, which are groups of sectors
       * some operating systems fill in the slack space with data from memory
   * system tools to delete data generally leave much of the data remaining on the media, and widely available tools can easily undelete it
   * forensic experts and attackers have tools they can use to retrieve this data even after it has been reportedly deleted
-  * for Hard Drives, use a degausser which generates a heavy magnetic field and realigns the disks, however they are only effective on magnectic media (tape, HDD, Floppy Disks, etc)
+  * for Hard Drives, use a degausser which generates a heavy magnetic field and realigns the disks, however they are only effective on magnetic media (tape, HDD, Floppy Disks, etc)
   * for Solid State Drives (SSDs), which use integrated circuitry instead of magnetic flux on spinning platters, only way is total destruction
-    * NSA REQUIRES the destructions of SSDs using an approved disintegrator, which shred SSDs to a size of 2 millimeters or smaller
+    * NSA REQUIRES the destructions of SSDs using an approved disintegrator, which shreds SSDs to a size of `2 millimeters` or smaller
   * another possible method for protecting SDDs is to encrypt the data.
 * **Data Destruction**
   * organizations should destroy sensitive data when its no longer needed